FIFO jobs are a different kind of career path.

 Instead of only listing a military title, show the work behind it:

-Managed equipment
+Managed equipment.

-Coordinated personnel
+Coordinated personnel.

-Maintained safety standards
+Maintained safety standards.

-Operated under strict procedures
+Operated under strict procedures.

-Handled logistics
+Handled logistics.

-Led teams
+Led teams.

-Supported mission-critical operations
+Supported mission-critical operations.

-Worked in remote or austere environments
+Worked in remote or austere environments.

 FIFO employers often care about reliability, discipline, safety, and the ability to function away from normal comforts.
-Many veterans can show that clearly.

 FIFO work can also interest expats, international job seekers, and people who want work that is not tied to one city.

-Some FIFO jobs are domestic.
 Others involve overseas contracts, international projects, offshore operations, or remote sites in another country.

 This is where the line between FIFO work, rotational work, expat work, and overseas contracting can blur.